Alkefariw/Smart-Basket-Project/README.md

 # Smart-Basket-Project
-This repo for my Senior Design Course [ENGR 441]
+This repo for my Senior Design Course [ENGR 441] Spring 2023

 1) First download the file and extract it